 Way back in August of 2012, a new ANSI standard was released that addressed the use of retractable lifelines for personal fall arrest and in rescue situations.
 These self-retracting lifelines had been in use for quite some time and, as they had gotten smaller, lighter, and more inexpensive, they had also become more commonly used.
 ANSI’s standard ANSI Z359.14-2012 provided previously undeveloped guidance on performance, design, testing, markings, instructions, inspections, maintenance, storage, and remove from service of retractable lifelines.
 In so doing, ANSI also created two classes of retractables, which they called A and B.

-Now, for the uninitiated, ANSI the American National Standards Institute does not write the law.
+Now, ANSI the American National Standards Institute does not write the law.
 That is OSHA’s job.
 What ANSI does do, is write guidance standards for various products.
 From there, manufacturers tend to voluntarily adopt the standards for use in their testing (and, if a company has an incident as a result of their not meeting a published ANSI standard, OSHA will most likely want to know why they weren’t meeting the standard).
 Many companies will voluntarily adopt ANSI standards as “best practices” and OSHA will, eventually, incorporate many ANSI standards into the regulations by reference.

 So, as noted, one of the key provisions of the Z359.14 2012 was that self-retracting lifelines would be divided into two categories A and B.Which category a retractable fell into depended on the results of dynamic performance testing.

 - Maximum arrest distance not to exceed 24” (610mm).

 - Average arresting force not to exceed 1350 lbs (6kN) or maximum peak of 1800lbs (8kN).